SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 6. Inspect: solution should be clear and colorless

-7. Label with date + concentration
+7. Label with date and concentration

 8. Refrigerate immediately — good for 28 days